A random integral calculus on generalized s-selfdecomposable probability measures

 Hence for $\alpha_1$ and $\alpha_2$ we conclude that

-which is indeed of the form (27) for $n=2$.
+which is indeed of the form (18) for $n=2$.

-Assume, by the induction argument, that the formula (27) holds true for $n$.
-Then using (33) and (34) we obtain
+Assume, by the mathematical induction argument, that the formula (18) holds true for $n$.
+Then using (24) and (25) we obtain

-which is the equality (27) for $n+1$.
+which is the equality (18) for $n+1$.
 Thus the proof of the part (a) is complete.

-Taking in (27), $\al_1=\al_2=...=\al_n=\al$ and performing the successive integrations, we get the formula (28).
-(Or simply prove (28) by the induction argument utilizing (33)).
+Taking in (18), $\al_1=\al_2=...=\al_n=\al$ and performing the successive integrations, we get the formula (19).
+(Or simply prove (19) by the induction argument utilizing (24)).
 Integrating p.d.f.
-(28) we get c.d.f.
-(29).
-(Recall also here Remark 6 and the formula (39) from below.)
-Thus the part (b) is proved.
+(19) we get c.d.f.
+(20) and this establishes the part (b).

-In the part(c), formulae (31) and (32) are obvious for n=1.
-Assume that (31) holds true for n.
-First, from Proposition 1 formula (6) we infer that for $1\le j \le n$ we get
+In the part(c), formulae (22) and (23) are obvious for n=1.
+Assume that (22) holds true for n.
+First, from Lemma 1 formula (6) we infer that for $1\le j \le n$ we get